SaracenRhue/codingDictionary/python.md

 li.sort() #sort the list
-li.sort(reverse=True)  #sort the list descending li.reverse() #reverse the list order tropical.index('mango') #returns the index to a value list.clear()  #clear the list content del li #delete the entire list
+li.sort(reverse=True)  #sort the list descending li.reverse() #reverse the list order tropical.index("mango") #returns the index to a value list.clear()  #clear the list content del li #delete the entire list